Counselling psychologist

 What it's like

-You’d combine your understanding of psychological theory and research with therapeutic practice.
-You’d try to help your patients make changes so they can deal with their issues and hopefully become less distressed.
+In this role, you'll combine your understanding of psychological theory and research with therapeutic practice.
+You'll help patients make changes so they can deal with their issues and hopefully become less distressed.

-You would work with adults or children either individually or in families or groups.
+You may work with adults or children, either individually or in families and groups.
+You could be based in:

 hospitals, including psychiatric hospitals